 WPRA celebrated LA Metro’s Board’s unanimous vote against the SR710 tunnel alternative and its selection of the Transportation System Management/Transportation Demand Management (TSM/TDM) alternative.

-2018 – The WPRA continues to work with the Civic Center Task Force and after its final meeting, the Task Force provides City Council with its recommendations.
-The City restarts the Civic Center development project with another round of request for proposals.
+2018 – The WPRA continued to work with the Civic Center Task Force and after its final meeting, the Task Force provided City Council with its recommendations.
+The City restarted the Civic Center development project with another round of request for proposals.

 WPRA urged City Council to cite Caltrans for code violations and call out Caltrans’s unethical tactics toward the current Caltrans 710 corridor property renters and buyers.

 WPRA hired counsel in the advent that WPRA and other stakeholders needed to sue Caltrans to finally stop any potential movement to reinitiate the tunnel alternative project.